 If you contact us (by any method), we may keep a record of that correspondence and use your contact details to reply to you.

 Please note, e-mail is not a fully secure means of communication.
 Whilst we try to keep our systems and communications protected against viruses and other harmful effects we cannot guarantee this.

-If you no longer wish to receiving marketing from us by email, you can unsubscribe via the link in our email or bycontacting email@example.com.
+If you no longer wish to receive marketing from us by email, you can unsubscribe via the link in our email or by contacting firstname.lastname@example.org.
 Please note that it is not possible to 'opt-out' of receiving communication from us which relates to any purchases, donations or bookings.